-The Weblate process needs to be able to read and write to the directory where it keeps data - DATA\DIR.
-All files within this directory should be owned and writable by the user running Weblate.
+The Weblate process needs to be able to read and write to the directory where it keeps data - DATA_DIR.
+All files within this directory should be owned and writable by the user running all Weblate processes (typically WSGI and Celery, see Running server and Background tasks using Celery).